DFE-Digital/register-trainee-teachers-prototype/app/views/_includes/data-sharing-agreement.md

 - Register connects to Apply to retrieve applicant information to populate its own records
 - Register retrieves course information from the Publish teacher training (Publish) service
-- Organisations connect to Register to add, view or update their trainee data.
+- organisations connect to Register to add, view or update their trainee data.
 Users can only access data connected to their organisation
 - Register reads and writes trainee record data to systems within the DfE for the purpose of allocating or retrieving a TRN for trainees and for registering their QTS or EYTS
-- Lead schools connect to Register to view their funding information and trainees’ information
+- lead schools connect to Register to view their funding information and trainees’ information

 The DfE uses [Zendesk](https://www.zendesk.co.uk/company/privacy-and-data-protection/#faq-general-1), a customer relationship management system, to handle queries from provider staff.